Status: Not Listed

-Life History and Reproduction: Kāhuli tree snails are hermaphrodites, meaning that they have both male and female reproductive parts.
+Kāhuli tree snails are hermaphrodites, meaning they have both male and female reproductive parts.
 They give birth to live young.
 Unlike many small organisms, kāhuli tree snails have long life spans.
-Some of these snails live for over 10 years!
-They don’t reach reproductive maturity until they’re a few years old, and after that, they only give birth to about 7 offspring per year.
+Some of these snails live for more than 10 years.
+They don’t reach reproductive maturity until they’re a few years old, and after that, they only give birth to about seven offspring a year.

-Decimation of Endemic Hawai'ian Tree Snails by Alien Predators
+Decimation of Endemic Hawai'ian Tree Snails by Alien Predators, American Zoologist

 The Living World of Molluscs